On some practical challenges of conformal prediction: Introduction

-Suppose $Z_1 = (X_1, Y_1), Z_2=(X_2, Y_2), \ldots$ is a sequence of exchangeable random vectors, where $X_i \in \RR^p$ for $p\geq 1$, $Y_i\in \mathbb{R}$, and each $Z_i$ follows a distribution $\prob$.
+where $Y\in \mathbb{R}$ is the response variable, $X\in \mathbb{R}^p$ for some $p\geq 1$ is the vector of $p$ predictors, and $\varepsilon$ is the random error term.
+It is customary to assume $\E[\varepsilon]=0$.
+We do not adopt this assumption, since it is unnecessary for the method proposed in this article.
+Suppose $Z_1 = (X_1, Y_1), Z_2=(X_2, Y_2), \ldots$ is a sequence of exchangeable observations from (\ref{eq:true}), where each $Z_i$ follows a distribution $\prob$.
 Our goal is to perform an interval prediction of the next response $Y_{n+1}$ at a randomly sampled feature $X_{n+1}$, based on past observations of $Z^n = \{Z_1,\ldots,Z_n\}$.
 If one takes a parametric model approach, there will be two potential dangers lurking behind the scene: (i) model misspecification (e.g., Claeskens and Hjort 2008) and (ii) the effect of selection (e.g., Leeb 2009; Berk et al. 2013; Hong et al. 2018; Kuchibhotal et al. 2022).
-While these two issues can be largely avoided by employing a nonparametric model, nearly all nonparametric models have tuning parameters and are only asymptotically valid.
+While these two issues can be largely avoided by employing a non-parametric model, predictions based on a non-parametric model are usually only asymptotically valid.
 These issues associated with a model-based approach prompted researchers to seek a model-free approach for creating valid prediction regions.
-Early works in this direction include Wilks (1941), Fligner and Wolfe (1976), and Frey (2013).
-However, these works only treat the unsupervised learning case.
-It is unclear how the methods proposed by these papers can be applied to the regression problem without disregarding the information supplied by predictors.
+Early works in this direction include Wilks (1941) and Fligner and Wolfe (1976).
+However, these authors only treated the unsupervised learning case, and their methods are not immediately applicable in the regression setting.
 For prediction in the regression setting, conformal prediction (e.g., Vovk et al. 2005, 2009; Shafer and Vovk 2008; Barber et al. 2021) is a model-free machine learning method for generating finite-sample valid prediction regions at a given confidence level.

-To apply conformal prediction, we first choose a \emph{non-conformity measure} $M(B, z)$ which is a real-valued deterministic mapping of two arguments, where the first argument $B=\{z_1, \ldots, z_n\}$ is a \emph{bag}, i.e., a collection, of observed data and the second argument $z=(x, y)$ is a provisional value of a future observation.
+To apply conformal prediction, we first choose a \emph{non-conformity measure} $M(B, z)$ which is a real-valued deterministic mapping of two arguments, where the first argument $B=\{z_1, \ldots, z_n\}$ is a \emph{bag}, i.e., a collection, of observed data and the second argument $z=(x, y)$ is a provisional value of a future observation $Z_{n+1}$.
 Then we run the following Algorithm~\ref{algo:conformal.s}: